jyliu-98/MoSketch/README.md

   --sketch_name 'Yours' \
   --frame_num 20
 ```
+The motion plan will be saved as `./data/processed/Yours/Yours_color.gif`

 After getting the scene decomposition (`Yours_decomp.txt`), the stroke(point) assignment (`Yours_semantic.txt`)
 and the motion plan (`Yours_traj.txt`) of your own multi-object sketch in the folder `./data/processed/Yours`,